List of Fruits from A-Z

 Fruits that Start with Q in English

 Most people think there are only a few fruits that start with the letter Q. You might be surprised to learn, though, that there’s a more interesting variety than you first imagined.
-In this reference, you will explore the world of Q fruits, including what Quince fruit is, its taste, how to eat it, and some fun facts about the Quince tree.
+In this lesson, you will explore the world of Q fruits, including what Quince fruit is, its taste, how to eat it, and some fun facts about the Quince tree.
 You might discover that many new fruit species may continue to start their names with Q, making them easier to remember.

 Fruits that Start with Q